KK Kumanovo

 MKK Kumanovo (МКК Куманово) is a professional basketball club based in Kumanovo, North Macedonia.
 They currently play in the Macedonian First League.
 The club play their home matches at the Sports Hall Kumanovo.

 History

-After its foundation in 1946 the team was only able to achieve national success in 1980 by winning the Macedonian Republic League.
+After its foundation in 1946 the team was only able to achieve national success in 1980 by winning the Yugoslav Macedonian Republic League.
 During the 1970s and 80s they played in the second-tier of the Yugoslav Federal Basketball League.
 In the 90s Kumanovo entered the qualifying round for the Korać Cup 1998/99 season, in which they lost a two-legged tie against KK Krka as well as two seasons later in the same competition against BC Yambol.
 A season later, they played for the first time in the 2001/02 play-off final series for the Macedonian championship, in which they lost two to four wins against record champions and defending champion Feršped Rabotnički from the capital Skopje.
 Already in the following season the team could not keep up due to financial difficulties and occupied a relegation zone and dissolved in 2003.